Kokoda Track: 2007

 The race record was again broken by Buka in the 2007 event when he completed the track in 17 hours 20 minutes on 26 August 2007, running in the reverse direction from Kokoda to Owers' Corner.
 The 2007 event also featured runners running from Owers' Corner to Kokoda and a winning time of 19 hours 9 minutes was set in this direction by Tom Hango.
 Megan Davidson, a trek leader with Back Track Adventures, was the first Australian female to run the track in 36 hours, coming 12th overall.

 2008

 On 31 August 2008, Buka once again set a new record, with a time of 16:34:05.
 The conditions were the worst that they had been in the three years that Buka had competed in the event.
 Wayne Urina, claiming second place, is currently the second fastest man to complete the crossing of the Kokoda Trail with a time of 18:34:06.
 Cyprian Aire came third with 19:11:40.

 2011

 In 2011, the Kokoda Challenge Race was run on 27 August.
-The race started from Ower's Corner and finished at the new Kokoda Archway.
+The race started from Owers' Corner and finished at the new Kokoda Archway.
 The race was organised and sponsored by Kokoda Trekking.
 Brendan Buka once again won the race in a time of 17:50:33 but did not break his 2008 record.